base/base/docs/specs/protocol/overview.md

    is set to the block hash of the tip of the L2 chain.
 The Engine API returns a payload ID.
 2. Call [get payload][EngineAPIVersion] with the payload ID returned in step 1.
 The engine API returns a payload object that includes a block hash as one of its fields.
 3. Call [new payload][EngineAPIVersion] with the payload returned in step 2.
-(Ectone blocks, must use V3, pre-Ecotone blocks MUST use the V2 version)
+(Ecotone blocks, must use V3, pre-Ecotone blocks MUST use the V2 version)
 4. Call [fork choice updated][EngineAPIVersion] with the fork choice parameter's `headBlockHash` set to the block hash returned in step 2.
 The tip of the L2 chain is now the block created in step 1.